codeat3/laravel-responsecache-php72/README.md

 To replace cached content by dynamic content, you can create a replacer.
 By default we add a `CsrfTokenReplacer` in the config file.

-You can create your own replacers by implementing the `Spatie\ResponseCache\Replacers\Replacer`-interface.
+You can create your own replacers by implementing the `Codeat3\ResponseCache\Replacers\Replacer`-interface.
 Let's take a look at the interface:

 ```php
 interface Replacer